denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ## 3. Display System

+Screens added a much needed window onto an opaque memory abstraction.
+On-screen, the topography of electromagnetic storage could be represented visually, obviating the need for double entry or frequent printouts.
+Screens interjected to mediate between input and output.
+They flattened the stratified complexity of a laminate medium to facilitate use.
+Digital inscription remained invisible.
+The screen simulation could restore the appearance of a single surface.
+As it did so it also obscured the very dynamics of mediation.

 The contemporary textual condition took its present form in the late 1960s.
 Computers subsequently changed in terms of size, speed, and ubiquity.
 However, they retain the same essential architecture, consisting of